Clay Modelling For Kids

 Clay modelling is an activity that is therapeutically beneficial to kids in many ways.
 One important benefit of clay modelling is the role it plays in early childhood education.
 Read on to learn how you can use clay craft to enhance your child’s learning and creativity.

 1. Improves hand-eye coordination skills

 Hand-eye coordination is a neurological process where the visual input provided by the eye is used to guide the hands in performing a task.
 For example, catching a ball, writing, pouring water into a glass, etc., all need hand-eye coordination.
-Moreover, having a good hand-eye coordination can improve your child’s agility, athleticism and handwriting.
-Using or playing with clay will also help her engage the muscles in her hands and arms.
+Moreover, having good hand-eye coordination can improve your child’s agility, athleticism and handwriting.
+Using clay during playtime will also help her engage the muscles in her hands and arms.

 2. Encourages trial and error

 Everyone makes mistakes, especially in the process of learning something new.
 Sometimes, these mistakes can be discouraging, especially if they are hard to erase.
 But, when it comes to working with a lump of clay, your child can easily correct the mistakes.
 It’s easier for your child to learn and keep trying new things when he knows that clay modelling mistakes don't have to be permanent.